Plea Bargaining in a California Criminal Case

 First and foremost, you need to sit down with your attorney — and I do this all the time with my clients — and of course, I'm writing this for you so you can get a sense of how the criminal system works — what you can do to help your attorney operate within it on your behalf.
 Maybe you can come up with some good information that the attorney can use to help you.

-Because if I know that I don't have to negotiate with the prosecutors at all, that gives me a secret advantage because most prosecutors think that the case they filed is so great against the person, there's no way they're going to try to challenge me it.
+If I know that I don't have to negotiate with the prosecutors at all, that gives me a secret advantage.
+Most prosecutors think that the case they filed against the person is so strong that there's no way they're going to try to challenge me.
+This knowledge allows me to strategize and catch them off-guard, which I find particularly satisfying.
+Our Los Angeles criminal defense lawyers will delve into this topic further below, providing you with a comprehensive understanding of our approach.

 Negotiating With Prosecutor on Plea Bargain